-- Obey instructions keep calm - Remove yourself and others from immediate danger if possible and it is safe to do so - Do not argue or try to negotiate do what is asked - Ensure the safety of other staff, students and campus users - DO NOT take risks do not try to disarm or struggle with the person

-- Observe the aggressor for:
+- Obey instructions keep calm - Remove yourself and others from immediate danger if possible and it is safe to do so - Do not argue or try to negotiate do what is asked - Ensure the safety of other staff, students and campus users - DO NOT take risks do not try to disarm or struggle with the person - Observe the aggressor for:

 - Physical features or clothing worn

 - Distinguishing features, voice or tattoos

 - Any weapons

 - Anything touched or taken

 - Escape route, vehicle

-- If you feel unsafe at any time, immediately contact Campus Security (Unisafe) and ask for the Police, giving exact location and details of events
+- If you feel unsafe at any time, immediately call Emergency Services (111 Police), giving exact location and details of events.
+Contact security if practicable to do so.

-- Take note of all you observed.
+- If possible, record or note all you observed.